miked9229/Brews/README.md

 ## Contributing

 There is no formal contributing documentation at this time.
-Please submit Pull Requests as normal.
+Please submit pull requests as normal.